simonesilvestroni/m2m-website/_pages/now.md

 layout: page
 title: 'Now'
 date: '2023-02-19 21:14:17'
-last_modified_at: '2023-04-07 22:30:21'
+last_modified_at: '2023-04-26 15:06:08'
 description: 'What am I focused on at this point in my life?
 A post on social media can’t express this, because status messages cannot convey the big picture.'
 permalink: '/now/'
 ---
 ## Where am I?

 After 10 years in England, I'm temporarily living between the shores of Lake Maggiore and Milan.
-The plan for 2023 is to go back to the UK, hopefully soon because <a href="{{ site.url }}/blog/making-mistakes/">I don't fit in my native country</a>.
+The plan for 2023 is to move back to the UK, hopefully soon because <a href="{{ site.url }}/blog/making-mistakes/">I don't fit in my native country</a>.

 ## Sound design